Protect your site with brute force protection

 How does this work behind the scenes?

-When we check your site, we ping your site’s homepage (via a HTTP HEAD request) every five minutes.
+When Jetpack checks your site, it pings your site’s homepage every five minutes, via a HTTP HEAD request.

 We tentatively mark your site as down if the HTTP response code is 400 or greater, which indicates either a permissions error or a fatal code error is prohibiting your site from appearing to visitors, or we see more than three 300-series redirects, suggesting a redirect loop, or if your site fails to respond within 20 seconds.